 20 ways to practice learning a new language

-1. Read a news article in a foreign language.
+1. Read a news article in your target language.

-2. Write a status update or tweet in a foreign language.
+2. Write a status update or tweet in another language.

 3. Listen to the live feed of an international radio station online.

 4. Sign up for an international pen pal and exchange emails on a regular basis.